sebfisch/java-fun/content/docs/streams/tests.md

 This time we use the *terminal operation* `count` on the stream `result` to collect all 12 elements into a single number.

-The `flatMap` combinator can be used to flatten a nested string as the following test demonstrates.
+The `flatMap` combinator can be used to flatten a nested stream as the following test demonstrates.

 ```java